alfilister/alfilister/README.md

 ## Things you might find interesting
 👩‍💻 I'm currently working on my portfolio, 3 aditional projects that I did in the bootcamp and deserve to be here.

-🧠 I'm currently learning Tailwind and Typescript.
+🧠 I'm currently learning Tailwind and Firebase.

 💬 Ask me about Javascript, React, Redux, HTML5, CCS, Sass, NodeJs, PostgreSQL, Auth0, Sequelize